 What is VAT on Mileage?

+In short, VAT on mileage refers to the application of VAT on expenses related to business travel or the use of vehicles for business reasons.
 If you pay your employees for business journeys in their personal vehicles, you likely pay the HMRC Mileage Allowance Payments rates.
 For cars and vans, this is currently 45p per mile for the first 10,000 miles a year and 25p for any additional miles.

 These payments are made up of two parts.
 One part is meant to cover the wear and tear associated with the extra use of the employee’s vehicle.
 The other, and the part that we are interested in here, is to cover the fuel cost.
 As VAT is charged on fuel, you can claim back the VAT suffered on this fuel cost.

 Now that we know one element of the Mileage Allowance Payment is made up of a fuel cost, we need to know how much that element is.
 HMRC publishes these quarterly as Advisory Fuel Rates.
 The rates are split by engine size and are divided up as following:

 1600cc or less